 Overview

 A new, streamlined process for software acquisitions is being implemented across the CSU System to improve clarity, efficiency, and compliance.
-The soft launch begins March 31, 2026 for Student Affairs, College of Liberal Arts, and College of Engineering at CSU in Fort Collins, as well as the Division of IT.
-A full system-wide launch is planned for July 1, 2026.
+The soft launch began March 31, 2026 for Student Affairs, College of Liberal Arts, and College of Engineering at CSU in Fort Collins, as well as the Division of IT.
+The new software acquisition process will become mandatory for all CSU System units on October 1, 2026.

 While all software purchases can benefit from the updated process, only requests over $10,000 or involving Level 3 or Level 4 data are required to use it.
 This applies to both new purchases and renewals.
 Approval must be obtained each time qualifying software is renewed.